cgnorthcutt/cgnorthcutt.github.io/README.md

 * **Learn**
 {:start="7"}
     7. Stop asking why.
 Start asking why not?
-    8. Never stop expanding your viewpoint, welcome every new experience.
+    8. Never stop welcoming new experiences.
-    9. Embrace failure.
-Seek discomfort.
-Otherwise you cannot know yourself.
+    9. To know yourself, you must embrace failure and seek discomfort.
-    10. Optimize every aspect of your health (social, intellectual, physical, spiritual, emotional).
+    10. Think about what you want to say.
+Say it.
+Stop.

 When asked if I like rap, I recommend [PomDP the PhD rapper](https://phdrapper.com).